 - file a complaint if you feel your privacy rights have been violated.

-If you find that your personal health information is incomplete or incorrect, you have the right to ask that it be corrected but there are circumstances when your requested changes cannot be made.
+If you would like more information about our privacy practices, wish to access your personal record, wish to raise a concern or find that your personal health information is incomplete or incorrect, you have the right to ask that it be corrected by contacting our Privacy Officer;

 101 17th Street East,

 If you believe your rights have been violated you can contact;